Richard Curzon, 4th Earl Howe: Background and education

-Curzon was the eldest son of Richard Curzon-Howe, 3rd Earl Howe, and wife Isabella Maria Katherine Anson, daughter of Major-General The Hon.
-George Anson and wife The Hon.
+Curzon was the eldest son of Richard Curzon-Howe, 3rd Earl Howe, and his wife, Isabella Maria Katherine Anson, daughter of Major-General the Hon.
+George Anson and his wife, the Hon.
 Isabella Elizabeth Annabella Weld-Forester.
 He was educated at Eton and Christ Church, Oxford.

 Career

 He served as a member of the council of Royal College of Music in London; and on the committee of Queen Alexandra's field force fund.
 Then he worked with the British military forces as honorary lieutenant colonel in the 2nd battalion Royal Leicestershire Regiment voluntary regiment, and voluntary regiment captain for Leicestershire Yeomanry, he gained a Territorial Decoration.